peluche/SWE-to-MLE/content/grimoire/index.md

 ## LoRA
 Low Rank Adaptation (LoRA) is a [PEFT](#peft).
 It's used to fine tune a large model while only touching a minimal amount of weights.
 In practice it emulates a `[N, M]` matrice, by using two `[N, k] @ [k, M]` matricies as a proxy.
 The insight is that matrices information is sparse and similar results can be used with fewer dimentions, it's a form of dimention reduction.

+## Mechanistic Interpretability
+It's reverse engineering NN.
+Understand how AI works internally.
+How does it "think".
+Probing individual neurons.
+How does it compute features from earlier features.

 ## NER
 Named entity recognition -